 The Company's operations are located in Armenia.
-Consequently, the Company is exposed to the effects of changes of economic and financial markets of Armenia.
-Armenia continues economic reforms and development of its legal, tax and regulatory frameworks as required by a market economy.
-The future stability of the Armenian economy is largely dependent upon these reforms and developments and the effectiveness of economic, financial and monetary measures undertaken by the government.
+Consequently, the Company is exposed to the effects of changes in the economic and financial markets of Armenia.
+Armenia continues economic reforms and development of its legal, tax, and regulatory frameworks as required by a market economy.
+The future stability of the Armenian economy is largely dependent upon these reforms and developments and the effectiveness of economic, financial, and monetary measures undertaken by the government.
 The financial statements reflect the Company's assessment of the impact of the Company's operations on the financial condition of the business environment.
-The future business environment may differ from management's assessment
+The future business environment may differ from management's assessment.

-Widespread geographical spread of the new type of coronavirus (COVID-19) during the reporting period; its expansion into the territory of the Republic of Armenia, as well as lockdown imposed throughout Armenia from March 16 to April 14 had a significant impact on the Armenian economy.
-Many companies and individuals are forced to take measures to prevent the epidemic, including travel bans, quarantines, and temporary bans on non-essential services.
-The Government of the Republic of Armenia has undertaken programs of economic measures in order to neutralize the economic impact of the epidemic.
-The severity of the epidemic continues to impact as well as the effectiveness of the measures taken to address the problem remain uncertain at this time.
+The widespread geographical spread of the new type of coronavirus (COVID-19) had a material impact on the Armenian economy.
+The severity of the epidemic continues to impact as well as the effectiveness of the measures taken to address the problem remains uncertain at this time.

-In addition, in 2020 The war unleashed by Azerbaijan against the Artsakh Republic on September 27, 2020, created significant preconditions for political and economic crises, which in turn led to a decrease in the general mood of investors against the dram, an increase in volatility and fluctuations in financial markets.
+The political situation in the Republic of Armenia still remains unstable, considering the war unleashed by Azerbaijan against the Artsakh Republic on September 27, 2020.
+The preconditions for political and economic crises led to a decrease in the general mood of investors and brought to an increase of uncertainty and vulnerabilities in financial markets.